madhusudhanreddy2003/Elevate-Labs-Internship/Task 7/Readme.md

 ### 🎯 Outcome

-By completing this task, you gained experience with:
+By completing this task, I gained experience with:
 - CLI app development
 - Image processing with Pillow
 - Argument parsing using argparse